pvdcamme/OSM2Picture/README.md

 OSM2Picture
 ===========

-Small utitlity to convert an OSM XML file to an PPM image.
+Small utitlity to convert an OSM (PBF) file to a JPEG image.

-Data can be read in from either an XML file or stdin.
+This tools uses Python for rendering.
+Most of the openstreet map data is parsed in C++ using libOSMIUM for performance reasons.

+Currently select a raster that envelops Belgium.
+This is configured in the python code.

 Requirements:
-* libexpat-dev: for XML processing
+* libosmium: for OpenStreetMap processing

 ![Resulting image (Nov 2022)](result/latest.jpg)

 Building and running:
 ```
 $ make
-$ bzcat belgium-latest.osm.bz2 |./OSM2Picture
+$ python render.py <...pbf>
 ```

 Openstreet map files can be found at [Planet osm](https://wiki.openstreetmap.org/wiki/Planet.osm)